dominhnhut01/chessgame_webapp/README.md

 ## Features

 - Play against AI: Challenge our intelligent AI opponent and improve your chess skills.
+You can choose either Stockfish or Minimax AI.
 - Play with a friend: Invite your friend to a game and play together.
 - Interactive interface: Enjoy a visually appealing and intuitive user interface for a seamless gaming experience.
 - Move validation: The app ensures that all moves adhere to the rules of chess.